-If you have a need to convert the temperature, pressure or relative humidity in the reports, we have some calculators below that may be of help to you.
+If you have a need to convert the temperature, pressure or relative humidity in the reports, we have some calculators below that might be of help to you.
 Enter the values in the yellow boxes and press the conversion button.

 Jeppesen also provides the aviation world with ad hoc text weather requests.
 Included are U.S. airport delays, NAS status, FAA airspace flow, expected departure time clearances and European BIRDTAMs.